aleksander-zn/AVRInlineAsm/README.md

 *   similary, if you place an `asm` statement inside a loop where it is always 'called' with the same input operands, the compiler will likely move that code before (or after) the loop.

+To tell the compiler that the result of executing your `asm` code depends on something that is not listed as a input operand (e.g. state of a microcontroller's pin) or on the other hand, that results may vary even if input operands doesn't change, you should use the `volatile` keyword.

+This is also the case when your `asm` statement has some side effects (e.g it changes state of a pin, writes to some SFR).

+Any statement that has no output operands is *implicitly volatile*.